dmlc/xgboost/doc/faq.md

 Slightly different result between runs
 --------------------------------------
 This could happen, due to non-determinism in floating point summation order and multi-threading.
-Though the general accurac will usually remain the same.
+Though the general accuracy will usually remain the same.